cembooks/static/README.md

 ./clean
 ./build

-After that change into mms/bin/Release/ and run:
+After that change into mms/bin/Release/ and run

 ./run-all